 Windsor Presbyterian Church, originally known as Windsor Community Church, was formed on December 14, 1922 even before Windsor Heights was incorporated as a city.
 Join us as we re-tell the stories that make Windsor Presbyterian Church at the corner of 63rd and University so unique and special.
 Check back often to hear and read these stories celebrating 100 years of worship.

-We will be hosting celebrations and milestones
+We have been hosting celebrations and milestones

 of our 100 years of worship and service throughout 2022-2023,

-to the Glory of God at Windsor Presbyterian Church.
+to the glory of God at Windsor Presbyterian Church.

 Rarely has a church been organized for the benefit of a community that did not yet exist as was Windsor Community Church on December 14, 1922.
 The local population was few in number, primarily engaged in coal-mining and farming.
 The area would eventually become the city of Windsor Heights when it incorporated in June of 1941.